 Research

 My research focus is in experimental economics and behavioral economics.
-I use a combination of theoretical analysis and carefully designed experiments to study how individuals make economic decisions.
+I use a combination of theoretical analyses and carefully designed experiments to study how individuals make economic decisions.
+I am interested in understanding how the design of an experiment influences its results, and what the results of an experiment can tell us about the real world.
+I believe experiments are the best tool for understanding consumer behavior, but only when they are properly designed and interpreted.

 Click here for a short description of charitable giving research and its importance.